dkomanov/dkomanov.github.io/content/blog/2020-05-25_writing-async-app-in-scala-part-3-threading-model/index.md

 As you may see, it has much more information.
 This example has only 2 nesting levels, but it's clear from this example, that with `directExecutionContext` we get the stack trace from the last async operation, which is not as good as in blocking app, but slightly better than non-direct.

-## A Final Look
+## The Final Glance

 So, at the end, how many threads are we going to use?
 And how many `ExecutionContext`s?
-Options vary, but there are 2 opposite cases: one thread pool/ExecutionContext for everything and multiple pools, possibly one per each IO entity.
-Let's explore both possibilities.
+Options vary, but there are 2 opposite cases: one thread pool/ExecutionContext for everything and multiple pools, possibly one per each IO entity; and all kinds of permutations in the middle.
+Let's explore both opposites.

 ### Single shared thread pool

 A single thread pool for the application code and all IO code is possible.
 For achieving that you need use only non-blocking libraries with an ability to specify (override) a thread pool.
 In this case everything is pretty simple, you have only 2 `ExecutionContext`s: direct and an `ExecutionContext` backed by the single thread pool for async stuff.

-Be aware that your code shouldn't occupy to much time on the CPU.
-Otherwise one such block of code may increase the response time for several requests which are ready to be sent back, but waiting.
+This approach is the simplest in terms of code.
+No need to think where to submit task: for all async stuff use the real thread pool, for everything else use `directExecutionContext`.
+But, as I stated before, beware of having long tasks that take too much time on the CPU to prevent elevated response time for requests which are ready to be sent back, but waiting in a queue.

-### All kinds of pools
+### Pool per resource

 As an extreme case we may assign a dedicated thread pool for each entity like RPC client, HTTP client or database connection pool.
-Pros would be separation of concerns, absence of single point of failure.
+Pros would be separation of concerns, absence of single point of failure, no interference between resources.
 Cons are too many threads to use, which may cause some fighting for resources.
-But still, if you know the distribution of traffic and know that it's unlikely for different resources to be used at the same time, it could be a viable solution as well.
+But still, if you know the distribution of traffic well and know that it's unlikely for different resources to be used at the same time, it could be a viable solution as well.

-In my real application I have this separation:
-* Thread pool for a [netty](https://netty.io/) HTTP server and all netty-based HTTP clients.
-* Thread pool for application code in which most of the business logic is happening along with parsing and serialization of JSON/protobuf/whatever.
-* Thread pool for blocking JDBC queries.
-* Single-threaded ScheduledExecutorService for timers and periodic cache updates.

-The proportion between netty pool and application pool is totally based on a planned load on a service.
-Even a single-threaded pool in netty may handle a lot of traffic.
+I wouldn't recommend this approach, as I really don't like to use more threads than it's necessary.
+If possible, group resources by usage patterns and share threads among them.

-## QoS
+### QoS

 Another thing to consider is different requirements for different resources.
 For example, you may have an RPC client with 2 methods.
-One you call on a user request, another you call in background, for example, to update some in memory cache.
-And if a background method can transfer more data, parses bigger objects, you may consider to move it to a separate thread pool to not harm online user requests to be suddenly slower.
+One you call on a user-facing request, another you call in background, for example, to update some in-memory cache.
+And if a background method can transfer more data, parses bigger objects, you may consider to move it to a separate thread pool to not harm online user-facing requests making it suddenly slower.

 Same applies to more important resources vs less important resources.
 There might be a consideration that more resources should be allocated for the most important transaction.
-Sometimes even on per user basis to provide different SLA.
+Sometimes even on per user basis to provide different [SLA](https://en.wikipedia.org/wiki/Service-level_agreement).

+### Personal example

+In my real application I have this separation:
+* Thread pool for the [netty](https://netty.io/) HTTP server and all netty-based HTTP clients.
+* Thread pool for application code in which most of the business logic is happening along with parsing and serialization of JSON/protobuf/whatever.
+* Thread pool for blocking JDBC queries.
+* Single-threaded ScheduledExecutorService for timers and periodic background tasks, including slow HTTP client.

+The proportion between the netty pool and the application pool is totally based on a planned load on a service.
+But even a single-threaded pool in netty may handle a lot of traffic.

 ## Conclusion